Rakasurya Handika

-Rakasurya Handika Aryabagasakti (born on 13 June 2000) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Bhayangkara.
+Rakasurya Handika Aryabagasakti (born on 13 June 2000) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Persijap Jepara, on loan from Borneo Samarinda.

 Career

 Bali United

 On 23 April 2018, Rakasurya officially signed a year contract with Bali United.
 In his first season, he was first-choice goalkeeper for Bali United U-19 in 2018 Liga 1 U-19.
 Bali United registered him for 2019 Liga 1 to completes the quota of U-23 players.

 He finally made his long-awaited debut on the last match of 2021–22 Liga 1.